essalmiyassine/django/README.md

 ### `python manage.py runserver`

-Runs the app in the development mode.
+To run the app in the development mode.
 Open [http://127.0.0.1:8000](http://127.0.0.1:8000) to view it in the browser.

 The page will reload if you make edits.